+The District's current agreement with the Sand Creek Education Association (SCEA) includes a salary pay system based on a new, leading edge salary agreement.
 The Board of Education and the SCEA have renewed this master agreement for another two years, through August 31, 2019.
-The annual teacher increased continue to be based on performance, student count and salary level.
+The annual teacher increase is based on performance, student count and salary level.
 By continuing to base increases on each individual teacher's salary level it helps the starting teachers reach an average teacher pay faster, but still gives senior teachers a small increase each year.
-The trust and strong working relationship between District management and the SCEA is a point of pride to the District and something that is protected and valued on both sides.
+The trust and strong working relationship between district management and the SCEA is a point of pride to the district and something that is protected and valued on both sides.

-As teachers at the end of their career with higher salaries from the previous contract retire, they are replaced with teachers placed into our new salary agreement.
-This has a cumulative positive effect on the District's budget.
-The District had four teachers and two support staff employees retire at the end of the 2015/2016 year.
-While half of these positions were replaced with new hires at lower salary levels, the other half were replaced with part-time positions.

-These staff changes resulted in a savings in overall expenditures to the District.
-Health insurance costs continue to rise.
-The District is a member of the Lenawee County Health Consortium that has helped to contain these cost increases.
-The District continues to save money by paying only 80% of the total health costs, with the employee paying the other 20%.
-The Lenawee County Health Consortium continues to bid out health coverage to seek the best options for the country District employees and Districts.
+As teachers at the end of their career with higher salaries from the previous contracts retire, they are replaced with teachers placed into our new salary agreement.
+This has a cumulative positive effect on the district's budget.
+The district had two teachers retire at the end of the 2016/2017 year and were replaced with new hires at lower salary levels resulting in a savings in overall expenditures to the district.
+Health insurance costs continue to rise but the district has made changes to try to lower this cost effect.
+The state hard cap limit on district paid premium amounts reduces this cost effect by sharing the cost increases with the employee.
+The District is also a member of the Lenawee County Health Consortium that has helped to contain these cost increases.
+The Lenawee County Health Consortium continues to bid out health coverage to seek the best options for the country district employees and districts.

-Contributions to the Michigan Public School Employee' Retirement System (MPSERS) for fiscal year 2017 was anywhere between 25 - 27%, depending on the employee's retirement plan.
+Contributions to the Michigan Public School Employee' Retirement System (MPSERS) for fiscal year 2018 was anywhere between 25 - 27%, depending on the employee's retirement plan.
 The state legislature has taken action to reduce the cost effect of increasing rates by using state funds to stabilize these rates.
 While this controls our retirement costs, it also uses state funds that could have otherwise been used for revenue increases.
-Even with these efforts, the fact remains that for each payroll dollar paid, an additional 25 cents or more is paid to the retirement system.
+Even with these efforts, the fact remains that for each payroll dollar paid, an additional 26 cents or more is paid to the retirement system.